BitGo/BitGoJS/modules/account-lib/README.md

 # BitGo Account Lib

 This library is responsible for building and signing transactions for account-based coins (for example, Ethereum, Algorand, EOS, Tron, etc.).
 Account Lib was developed for BitGo and BitGo's multi-sig wallets, but it can also be used independently, outside of our wallet ecosystem.

-> Account lib was intended to be used in an offline environment, for offline signings.
+> Account Lib was intended to be used in an offline environment, for offline
+> signings.

 ## Supported Coins

 Below is the list of coins supported by this library -- as well as those that are on the roadmap.

 | Coin             | Mainnet Ticker | Testnet Ticker | Supported In Library |
 | :--------------- | :------------- | :------------- | :------------------- |